Krzysiekksi6/Custom-React-Components/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <br />
 <br />
-The git repository contains ready to use Custom and RE-USABLE React Components and Hooks
+The git repository contains ready to use Custom and RE-USABLE React Components and Hooks in './src/components'

 ## Available Scripts